How All Of The San Diego Padres Hitters Were Acquired: (2014 Roster Tree)

 Like us on Facebook here

 Posted on June 30, 2014, in MLB Roster Trees and tagged A.J.
 Hinch, alex torres, alexi amarista, brad boxberger, cameron maybin, carlos quentin, chase headley, chicago white sox, chris denorfia, cincinnati reds, cleveland indians, craig italiano, Donn Roach, edinson volquez, Edward Mujica, Ernesto Frieri, everth cabrera, fort wayne, fred uhlman jr., Irving Falu, Jace Peterson, Jake Goebbert, jed hoyer, jedd gyorko, Jesse Hahn, kevin towers, khalil greene, kyle blanks, leo rosales, logan forsythe, luke gregerson, mark worrell, matt andriese, Matt Lollis, Maxx Tissenbaum, miami marlins, nl west, oakland a's, omar minaya, Pedro Hernandez, petco park, Rene Rivera, ronald herrera, ryan webb, san diego padres, scott hairston, sean gallagher, seth smith, Simon Castro, tampa bay rays, Tommy Medica, will venable, yasmani grandal, yonder alonso.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on How All Of The San Diego Padres Hitters Were Acquired: (2014 Roster Tree).